Gators Men's Basketball Looks for First SEC Win - ESPN 98.1 FM - 850 AM WRUF

 Previous Games

-Florida is coming off of a poor performance against the Ole Miss Rebels Wednesday.
+Florida is coming off of a poor performance against the Ole Miss Rebels on Wednesday.
 The team gave up 100-plus points for the first time in regulation this season, losing 103-85.
-Walter Clayton Jr. led all scorers with 23 points, and Zyon Pullin followed with 18 points.
+Walter Clayton Jr. led all scorers with 23 points and Zyon Pullin followed with 18 points.

-Riley Kugel, one of the Gators’ most athletic scorers, played just four minutes didn’t record any points.
-Friday, head coach Todd Golden said him and Kugel had a productive meeting and he expect Kugel to make an impact Saturday.
+Riley Kugel, one of the Gators’ most athletic scorers, played just four minutes and didn’t record any points.
+Friday, coach Todd Golden said he had a productive meeting with Kugel and expects the sophomore guard to make an impact Saturday.

 Arkansas’s most recent game came against the Georgia Bulldogs, and the Razorbacks fell 76-66 in Athens.